GLOBAL MARKETS-Shares fall on U.S., China growth worries

 "But until evidence emerges to support such a scenario, investors will be concerned and this will cap their risk appetite, especially in the run up to the first-quarter GDP," he said.
 China is scheduled to release first-quarter gross domestic product data on April 13.

-The Shanghai Composite Index .SSEC fell 1 percent after posting its worst day since November on Wednesday with a 2.7 percent plunge, while Hong Kong shares .HSI shed 1.3 percent.
+The Shanghai Composite Index fell 1 percent after posting its worst day since November on Wednesday with a 2.7 percent plunge, while Hong Kong shares shed 1.3 percent.

-More earnings are due later on Thursday, including Bank of China Ltd (3988.HK), and any disappointing results could further undermine sentiment ahead of the quarter-end.
+More earnings are due later on Thursday, including Bank of China Ltd, and any disappointing results could further undermine sentiment ahead of the quarter-end.

 "With the Chinese stock markets under pressure, the outlook on AUD will unlikely turnaround until we see some confirmation that the Chinese economy is not weakening too much and which should be affirmed by the release of the Chinese PMI (on Sunday)," said analysts at BNP Paribas.